 4. Edibles are readily available.

-The availability of edible products in states that have legalized marijuana is widespread.
+The availability of edible products in states that have legalized medical or recreational marijuana is widespread.
 Our poison control center experience tells us that problems arise when these products are removed from their original packaging or kept within sight of children.

 These four factors of marijuana edibles—packaging, drug amount, absorption rate and availability—can all contribute to accidental exposure in young children.